ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 - HTTP/HTTPS traffic management: It can handle both HTTP and HTTPS traffic, ensuring secure communication between various application.
 - TCP/UDP load balancing: It support TCP and UDP traffic, making me suitable for a wide range of applications
-- Supports a variety of load-balancing methods, such as round robin, weighted round robin, and least connections
-- Load balancing among virtual server and bare metal compute instances that reside locally within a data center
-- Integration: Integrate with other IBM Cloud services like Watson and API Connect

 For more details on the IBM Cloud Load Balancer refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/loadbalancer-service?topic=loadbalancer-service-about-ibm-cloud-load-balancer)
 {: note}